econia-labs/econia/src/move/econia/doc/market.md

 and remaining order size to fill is updated.
 If the order price still crosses the spread after matching halts, size is updated to 0, otherwise it is decremented by the amount just matched.
-If restriction is immediate-or-cancel or if no size left to fill after optional matching as a taker, returns without placing a maker order.
+If restriction is immediate-or-cancel or if remaining size to fill after optional matching as a taker does not meet minimum order size requirement for market, returns without placing a maker order.

 The user's next order access key is checked, and a corresponding order is inserted to the order book.
 If the order's price-time